-The TM forum defines the structure of an IntentReport as a list of ExpectationReport corresponding to each expectation.
+The TM Forum defines the structure of an intent report as a list of ExpectationReport corresponding to each expectation.

-Table C.2 illustrates the mapping between 3GPP IntentReport and TM Forum ICM IntentReport.
+Table C.2 illustrates the mapping between information elements defined in 3GPP IntentReport and TM Forum ICM IntentReport.

 Table C.2.
 Mapping between 3GPP Intent Report and TM Forum ICM IntentReport